T-shaped Hybrids in the Multi-disciplinary Team

 Every person on the team has skills and experience that they contribute, turning the requirements into the best possible increment possible for them.
 One never knows when an insight, a memory, a skill rarely used will come into play.
 That is the beauty of Scrum teams, the growing synergy of the unanticipated.

 John San Giovani, the founder of Zumobi, recently presented a TED talk, entitled “The Artist-Geek Hybrid.”
 He tells us how Zumobi seeks to recruit individuals with a broader range of experiences and “bring the right brain to the party.”
 He describes how unique solutions can arise from the “wildcards” which lay at the intersection between an individual's differing interests and experiences.
-Technology artist and head of ThoughtWorks’ Hardware Hack Lab, Peter McWIlliams, reports on this presentation and adds that there is also value in the super-set of a team's wildcards:
+Technology artist and head of ThoughtWorks’ Hardware Hack Lab, Andrew McWIlliams, reports on this presentation and adds that there is also value in the super-set of a team's wildcards:

 There isn't just value in the wildcards that come from the intersection between disciplines.
 There is also power in multiple perspectives, and multiple approaches.